Amon-Ra St. Brown Player Prop Bets for NFL Week 17 | Detroit vs. Seattle 1/2/2022

 Matchup vs. Seattle

-- The Seahawks have the NFL's 31st-ranked pass defense this season, giving up 284.3 yards per game through the air.
+- The Seahawks are allowing 284.3 passing yards per game this year, the NFL's 31st-ranked pass defense.

-- The Seahawks have allowed 21 passing TDs this year (1.4 per game), ranking them ninth among NFL defenses.
+- The Seahawks have allowed 21 passing TDs this season (1.4 per game), ranking them ninth among NFL defenses.

 Recent Performances

-- In last week's game against the Falcons, St.Brown was targeted 11 times and racked up nine catches for 91 yards and scored one touchdown.
+- St.Brown put together a 91-yard performance against the Falcons last week on nine catches while being targeted 11 times and scoring one touchdown.

-- St.Brown has racked up 254 receiving yards (84.7 per game) and two touchdowns, reeling in 25 passes on 34 targets in his last three games.
+- St.Brown has totaled 254 receiving yards (84.7 per game) and two touchdowns, hauling in 25 passes on 34 targets in his last three games.

 St.Brown's Detroit Teammates